bodkan/slendr/README.md

   method = "batch", # change to "gui" to execute the model in SLiMgui seed = 314159
 )
+#> Tree-sequence recording is on but no sampling schedule was given.
+Generating one at least for populations surviving to the end of the simulation...
 ```

 As specified, the SLiM run will save ancestry proportions in each population over time as well as the location of every individual who ever lived.